AP/IB/Honors Geoscience Activity Browse

 Greg Michalski, Department of Earth and Atmospheric Sciences, Purdue University Topic: Linking a couple of courses we are currently developing (Atmosphere, hydrosphere, biosphere, geosphere) Course type: ...

-Early Life Teaching Ideas part of Cutting Edge:Early Earth
+Ideas for teaching about early life part of Cutting Edge:Early Earth

 These teaching ideas were submitted during the April 2007 workshop on Teaching About the Early Earth.
 They represent collaborative brainstorming rather than finished products, but they are a useful starting point ...